Annemund: Biography

 Ennemond Dauphin (Dalfinus) succeeded Viventius as bishop of Lyon between 652 and 654 during the reign of Clovis II.

 His father, Sigon, was a prefect in Lyon, while his brother, Dalfin, was Count of Lyons.
 Late hagiographic texts say his was a Gallo-Roman family, although his name is of German origin, more common in the Burgundian late 5th century.
 These same texts record that Dauphin's brother was prefect of Gaul.
 The accounts of his contemporaries Eddius Stephanus (in) and the Venerable Bede however, make no mention of his brother.

 Annemund was a councillor of Clovis II and a friend of Wilfrid.
 Tradition attributes to him the evangelization of the Saint-Chamond area (Castellum Sancti Admundi), whose church still contains one of his relics.

 He was the victim of a plot by the mayor of the palace, Ebroin.
-According to Bede (Historia ecclesiastica gentis Anglorum v.19), this occurred at the order of Queen Balthild.
+According to Bede, this occurred at the order of Queen Balthild.
 Having been unable to attend a gathering of Frankish officials at Orleans, he was slandered as a traitor to the king.
 Summoned to court, he was beheaded on September 29, 658 near Chalon-sur-Saône by parties affiliated with Ebroin.
 His body was brought back to Lyon and is in the Saint-Nizier Church.
 Genesius succeeded him as Bishop.